markpanaro/Stained-Glass-Delaunay-Triangulation/common/README.md

 Reserved for include files common to all portions of the project

-Math helper functions should could live here too
+Math helper functions could live here too